harsh98trivedi/links/README.md

 ---

-Special Thanks to [Rohit Motwani](https://github.com/rohittm) for configuring **Nodemon** and making it up and running with his geeky mind and [Hitanshu Sahu](https://www.behance.net/phantomcluster) for improving the design with his awesome UI skills.
+Special Thanks to [Rohit Motwani](https://github.com/rohittm) for configuring **Nodemon** and making it up and running with his geeky mind, [Hitanshu Sahu](https://www.behance.net/phantomcluster) for improving the design with his awesome UI skills and [Nelson Dane](https://github.com/NelsonDane) for making this compatible with [Docker](https://docker.com/)

 ### License